defold/extension-rive/utils/README.md

 # Build and desploy steps

+* Rive runntime libraries
+* Editor plugin (desktop platforms)

 ## Build Rive Runtime

-*UPDATE 2025-09-20*
+*UPDATE 2025-11-23*

-For most platforms we now use the build system of the rive runtime.
+We now use the build system of the rive runtime to build  (most of) the libraries.
+We still use the old build steps for x86_64-win32 and x86-win32 libraries.

 The build scripts do several things:
 * Removes old headers